|Liberal education and

 - Complete and submit the Hesston College Nursing program application.

 - Provide two references.
 If employed in health care, one reference must be from current employer.
 References may also come from other employers, supervisors, teachers, coaches, pastors, etc. References from personal friends or relatives are not accepted.
-Forms are available online or from the Admissions Office.
+Have your references complete the online reference form.

 - Submit official high school transcripts or GED scores.

 - Submit official ACT, SAT or ASSET test scores.